Harbaugh suspension stands; court hearing canceled

 “Coach Harbaugh, with the University’s support, decided to accept this sanction to return the focus to our student-athletes and their performance on the field.
 The Conference has confirmed that it is not aware of any information suggesting Coach Harbaugh’s involvement in the allegations.
 The University continues to cooperate fully with the NCAA investigation.”

-Before that revelaton Thursday, Harbaugh was busy sucking the air out of, ah, wherever he stood.
+Before that revelaton Thursday, Harbaugh was busy sucking the air out of, ah, where ever he stood.

 Unbeaten on the field, but embattled nonetheless, Harbaugh thinks his Wolverines should be America’s Team because they ”beat the odds. . .adversity. . . overcame naysayers and so-called experts.”